cvvergara/pgrouting/doc/components/pgr_makeConnected.rst

    | Returns set of |result-component-make|
    | OR EMPTY SET

-:Example: Query done on :doc:`sampledata`gives the list of edges that
-          are needed to connect the graph.
+:Example: List of edges that are needed to connect the graph.

 .. literalinclude:: makeConnected.queries
    :start-after: -- q1